Goldman Sachs cuts US growth forecast amid Delta variant spread

-WASHINGTON (BLOOMBERG) - Goldman Sachs Group economists revised down their forecast for growth in the United States economy this year, pointing to a "harder path" ahead for the American consumer than previously anticipated.
+WASHINGTON • Goldman Sachs Group economists revised down their forecast for growth in the United States economy this year, pointing to a "harder path" ahead for the American consumer than previously anticipated.

 Explaining the downgrade for this year, Mr Walker wrote that American consumers are likely to spend less amid the emergence of the Delta variant of the coronavirus, fading fiscal support and a switch from demand for goods to services.